 Alfred Browning ParkerDescription: Alfred Browning Parker, architectural drawings, from the University of Florida Architecture Archives

 Collection: University of Florida Libraries Architecture Archives Collection

 Rights & Responsibilities

-The Digital Library Center's core mission is supporting preservation and access.
+Digital Support Services core mission is supporting preservation and access.
 The digitization of materials using digital preservation and library standards supports long-term preservation and the posting of openly accessible materials online supports access.
-The Digital Library Center further supports preservation and access by ensuring that all applicable rights are respected and supported by seeking Internet distribution permissions as needed.
+Digital Support Services further supports preservation and access by ensuring that all applicable rights are respected and supported by seeking Internet distribution permissions as needed.
 Internet distribution permissions can be required for cultural and documentary heritage rights, privacy rights, and copyright.
 See below for links to additional information and resources.

 Copyright is a property right that seeks to balance the rights of the creator with the rights of the global society.
 Copyright is but one of many rights and responsibilities that must be considered when digitizing materials.
 Digitization makes use of new and emerging technologies, technologies whose use may not yet have applicable laws supporting their use for the gobal public good.

-The Digital Library Center observes United States copyright legislation (title 17, U. S. Code).
+Digital Support Services observes United States copyright legislation (title 17, U. S. Code).
 Assistance interpreting copyright legislation is provided by the Copyright Office in the Library of Congress.
-The Center's projects target resources published outside of as well as inside the United States of America.
-The Center's staff observes whichever affords the greatest protections: either the laws of the United States or the laws of the country of origin.
+The departments projects target resources published outside of as well as inside the United States of America.
+The departments staff observes whichever affords the greatest protections: either the laws of the United States or the laws of the country of origin.